Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Vaisakhi Festival Celebrations

 Vaisakhi Day takes place in mid-April each year.
 It’s one of the most important festivals in the Sikh calendar.
 Parades to celebrate happen in both Vancouver and Surrey on weekends in the second half of the month most years.

-In 2024 the Vancouver Vaisakhi Parade takes place on Saturday, April 13th.
-The Surrey Vaisakhi Parade, meanwhile, happens a week later, on April 20th.
+In 2024 the Vancouver Vaisakhi Parade took place on Saturday, April 13th.
+The Surrey Vaisakhi Parade, meanwhile, happened a week later, on April 20th.

 This article contains information about the following topics: